kamballu/HDR-NRIQA-PCNN/README.md

 Since the dynamic range of the image is high, it is difficult to show these images on a conventional display.
 Hence a log() of luminance values of the image is used for display.

-To predit quality with the model, we generate an instance of the IQA object.
+To predict the quality of this image with the proposed model, we generate an instance of the IQA object.
 This loads the model and the weights required.

 ```python
 qmodel  = model_IQA_HDR(load_weights=1)
 ```

-Once initalized the quality prediction is performed by using this call.
+Once initalized the quality prediction is performed by using *.predict_quality* method.
+We add timing variables to check runtime.

 ```python